vchu22/Oculus_Dodgeball_VR/README.md

 # Unity OculusVR Exercise
 This is my first VR project developed using Unity Game Engine and Oculus Utility Packages.

-The goal of this game is to shoot all the targets in the room.
+## Gameplay
+Pick up the dodgeball in front you throw it at the targets to clear the room.

 ## Requirements
 * Oculus Rift HMD